Waste input-output model: The balance of goods and waste

 Here, $\iota_P$ dednotes a vector of ones ($n_P \times 1$) used for summing the rows of $Z_P$, and similar definitions apply to other $\iota$ terms.
 The first line pertains to the standard balance of goods and services with the left-hand side referring to the demand and the right-hand-side supply.
 Similarly, the second line refers to the balance of waste, where the left-hand side signifies the generation of waste for treatment, and the right-hand side denotes the waste designated for treatment.
-It is important to note that increased recycling reduces the amount of waste for treatment $w$.
+Increased recycling reduces the amount of waste for treatment $w$.